-Non-traditional workers or employees that aren’t on the payroll as full time staff have been an effective solution for small business owners.
+Non-traditional workers or employees that aren’t on the payroll or the payroll services that an organization is getting for all employees, as full-time staff have been an effective solution for small business owners.
 They can seek the assistance of highly skilled individuals without the need to foot the costs of employee taxes, health insurance, retirement benefits, and other related overhead costs.
 Business owners have the means to work with these professionals for as long as they see fit without the pressure of having to budget their income month after month.

 Sound like something that might work for your business structure?
 Here are 3 of the most common non-traditional workers and how they might be of service to your small business:

 Likely one of the older concepts of “non-traditional workers” is temporary staff.
 Typically hired with the help of temporary staffing agencies such as Extreme Technologies Inc, temporary employees are hired on an as needed basis.
 As with most non-traditional workers a temporary employee does not work for you, but instead works for the staffing agency.
 A small business owner looking for someone to set up the company’s networking systems and software might hire a temporary IT professional to handle the task.